ttnsy/dac-telco/README.md

 ## Dependencies

-If you browse on `/assets` directory on this repository, you'll find a file called `requirements.txt`.
+If you browse on `/assets` directory on this repository, you'll find a file called [requirements.txt](assets/requirements.txt).
 This file contained the dependencies for this project.

 Run the following command to create a new conda environment from requirements.txt: